 - Turn off distractions like cellphones and music

 - Never drive under the influence of alcohol or drugs

 - Drive defensively

-To perfect your driving performance, consider signing up for a usage-based insurance program, like Progressive’s Snapshot or Allstate’s Drivewise.
+To showcase your driving performance, consider signing up for a usage-based insurance program, like Progressive’s Snapshot or Allstate’s Drivewise.
 Both programs monitor driving habits, like acceleration, braking, speed and the time of day you drive.
 You will also get trip reports that can help you assess your performance.
-These programs also qualify you for premium discounts if you maintain good driving habits.
+These programs may also qualify you for premium discounts if you maintain good driving habits.

 Why you might not save on car insurance when you turn 25